xlab-uiuc/cloudtest/infra/README.md

 ### Other caveats

-1. When running the reference round, it is recommended to run reference test with internet disconnected to avoid some unrelated traffic.
-2. When running the injection round in PowerShell, it is recommended to disable the "Quick Edit" feature of PowerShell to avoid the risk of accidental pause led by the bug of PowerShell.
+1. When running the injection round in PowerShell, it is recommended to disable the "Quick Edit" feature of PowerShell to avoid the risk of accidental pause led by the bug of PowerShell.
-3. (Optional) Changing Orleans timeout: #127
+2. (Optional) Changing Orleans timeout: #127
-4. If you are using non-English language win10 platform for rainmaker, you should change Language for non-Unicode programs into English.
+3. If you are using non-English language win10 platform for rainmaker, you should change Language for non-Unicode programs into English.

 ## Config